Who we are

 Bethany started with Fund for Equality as an assistant canvass director in Chicago in 2012, after graduating from Wheaton College.
 As assistant canvass director, she worked to pass employment protections for the LGBTQ community.
-She then went on to run canvass offices in Cambridge, Mass., and Washington D.C., before becoming a regional director in 2014 and then associate director in 2017.
+She then went on to run canvass offices in Cambridge, Massachusetts, and Washington D.C., before becoming a regional director in 2014 and then associate director in 2017.
 In her current role, Bethany helps oversee our efforts to build membership and resources for the Human Rights Campaign.